 Applicants with vocational education and training (VET) study

 Applicants who have completed a VET course of study in Commerce/ Business at a public TAFE or other VET provider either recently or some time ago, are welcome to apply.
-All training packages of Diploma of Commerce/ Business are accepted regardless of date completed.
+All training packages of Diploma of Commerce/ Business completed within ten years prior to application will be accepted.
 You will receive credit for up to four degree subjects on the basis of your diploma studies.

 Applicants with work and life experience